-Zaloni developed a Hadoop-based data lake for Kaiser Permanente using its Bedrock data management platform.
-The data lake housed more than 60 million records of historical patient data, enabled real-time data ingestion of new records, as well as updates to existing records.
-More importantly with Bedrock, Kaiser Permanente had a clear view of what data was in the data lake; could track its source, format and lineage; and enable users to search, browse and find the data they needed for analytics.
+With the data lake: The data lake housed more than 60 million records of historical patient data.
+The customer had a clear view of what data was in the data lake; could track its source, format and lineage; and enable users to more efficiently search, browse and find the data needed for analytics.

-- New ability to identify patients with the highest risk of readmission early in their initial hospitalization and proactively adjust treatment plans sooner to account for that risk
+Results: Kaiser reduced costs and improved outcomes by ultimately lowering readmission rates, due to 1) significantly improved understanding of potentially preventable readmissions; 2) the ability to develop better algorithms to more accurately predict readmissions; and 3) a new ability to identify patients with the highest risk of readmission early in their initial hospitalization and proactively adjust treatment plans sooner to account for that risk.